-2.1 The Code applies to all members of the Council and to all co-opted members of any committee, sub-committee or joint committee or sub-committee of the Council.
+2.1 The Code applies to all members of the Council and to all coopted members of any committee, sub-committee or joint committee of the Council.

 3. When does the Code apply?

 3.1 The Code applies whenever a person is acting in his/her official capacity as a member of the Council or co-opted member in the conduct of the Council's business or acting as a representative of the Council.